 - Stand Mixer with a Dough Hook Attachment: we use and highly recommend Kenwood Chef Stand Mixer.

-- A flexible dough scraper is irreplaceable when it comes to shaping tight balls of dough or simply scraping the dough out of bowls.
+- A flexible dough scraper is irreplaceable when it comes to shaping tight balls of dough (the perfect tool for that surface tension) or simply scraping the dough out of bowls.

-- A baking tray with high rims is ideal, as you can cover the buns and leave them to proof, without tea towel/ cling film touching the top of the buns.
+- A baking tray with high rims is ideal, as you can cover the buns and leave them to proof, without a tea towel/ plastic wrap touching the top of the buns.

-- A small piping bag with a thin nozzle for piping the crosses.
-Alternatively, you can use a simple ziplock bag with a corner cut off.
+- A small piping bag with a thin nozzle for piping the traditional cross that gives the hot cross uns their signature appearance.
+Alternatively, you can use a simple ziplock bag with a corner cut-off.

 - A pastry brush for brushing the Hot Cross Buns with a sugar glaze.

-- 10 PM or just before bed: soak the fruit, feed your starter.
+- 10 PM or just before bed: soak the fruit and feed your starter.

-- 7 AM: Make the dough and leave it to prove for 4 hours (or longer if needed).
+- 7 AM: Make the hot cross bun dough and leave it to bulk rise for 4 hours in a warm place (or longer if needed, just let the dough rise until it doubles in volume).

 - 12 PM: Incorporate the fruit, shape the buns and leave to prove again for 5-6 hours.